-The Visiting Nurse Association of Johnson County (VNA) is offering two Stepping On Workshops in the fall for 2017.
+The Visiting Nurse Association of Johnson County (VNA) offers Stepping On Workshops.

 For a brochure about Steppng On, press HERE

 The Visiting Nurse Association is also part of the Sure Steps community falls prevention project.
 Sure Steps is designed to increase everyone’s awareness of the serious effects of falls, and to promote fall prevention measures.
 Falls put you at risk of serious injury.
 Prevent falls by learning more about your personal fall risk and by implementing fall prevention measures.
 Falls do not have to be an inevitable consequence of aging- many falls can be prevented.
 An investment in fall prevention is an investment in your independence!

 • Every 13 seconds an older adult is treated in an emergency room for a fall-related injury.